Pierre-Lannoy/wp-ip-locator/README.md

 * display location and languages statistics: see `wp help location analytics` for details.

 For a full help on WP-CLI commands in Device Detector, please [read this guide](WP-CLI.md).

+> __IP Locator__ is part of [PerfOps One](https://perfops.one/), a suite of free and open source WordPress plugins dedicated to observability and operations performance.

 ## Installation